msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/docs/FLOWS.md

 3. Loop on remoteIds:
    4. **apply filters** (maybe more than one) on each incoming data
    5. determine for if (each) payloads areTimestampsInKnownIntervals
-   6. insert payloads in cacheJson model
+   6. insert payloads in timebasedData model
 7. Send data to HSC main process (=>HSC)

 **HSS data arriving**